StrangeRanger/bash-style-guide/content/style.md

 # Style

-As mentioned in the [Aesthetics](aesthetics.md) section of this Guide, this section covers style related guidelines that are less subjective and have an effect on functionality.
-This includes things like how to declare variables, when to use quotes, and how to write shebang lines.
+As mentioned in the [Aesthetics](aesthetics.md) section of this Guide, this section covers style-related guidelines that are less subjective and affect functionality.
+This includes things like how to use quotes, declare variables, and write shebang lines.

 ## Using Quotes

-Similar to some programming languages, the type of quotes used in Bash scripting can significantly impact the behavior of strings and variables.
-Understanding when to use single quotes, double quotes, or no quotes is essential for preventing word splitting, globbing, and variable expansion issues.
+The type of quotes used in Bash can significantly impact the behavior of strings and variables.
+Understanding when to use single, double, or no quotes is essential for preventing word splitting, globbing, and variable expansion issues.

 /// admonition | Guidelines
     type: info

 - **Double Quotes**: Use double quotes as the default method for quoting strings in Bash.
-    - **Reason**: Double quotes are often seen as the safest and most versatile quoting method, because they offer more flexibility with variable expansions, while still preventing word splitting and globbing.
+    - **Reason**: Double quotes are often considered the safest and most versatile method because they offer more flexibility with variable expansion while preventing word splitting and globbing.
 - **Single Quotes**: Use single quotes when you want to preserve string literals exactly as written.
     - **Reason**: Single quotes prevent all expansions, treating the enclosed text as a literal string.
-- **Omitting Quotes**: In situations where quotes are not necessary, such as within `[[ ... ]]` tests, or when the affects of word splitting and globbing are desired, omitting quotes is acceptable.
+- **Omitting Quotes**: In situations where quotes are not necessary, such as within `[[ ... ]]` tests, or when the effects of word splitting and globbing are desired, omitting quotes is acceptable.
 - **Recommendation**: Ensure your IDE or text editor has syntax highlighting.
-This can help identify special characters in strings that perform expansions, and other potential issues.
+Syntax highlighting can help identify special characters in strings that perform expansions and other potential issues.

 ///